 2012 – Ex-red John Arne Riise played for Norway for the 105th time as they lost a World Cup qualifier 2-0 in Iceland to become their most capped player ever.
 He went on to make 110 appearances in total.
 On the same day, Xherdan Shaqiri won his first cap as a Bayern München player in Switzerland’s 2-0 World Cup qualifying win in Slovenia.
 On the same day, future red Gini Wijnaldum scored as the Dutch Under-21’s thumped Austria 4-1 in a European Championships qualifier in Tilburg.

-2004 - James Milner also played for England Under-21’s, alongside fellow future reds Scott Carson, Glen Johnson and Jermaine Pennant as they beat Poland 3-1 in another qualifier in Rybnik.
+2004 - James Milner also played for England Under-21’s, alongside fellow future reds Scott Carson, Glen Johnson, Gary O’Neil and Jermaine Pennant as they beat Poland 3-1 in another qualifier in Rybnik.
+Darren Potter and future reds Alberto Aquilani and Raul Meireles also appeared in qualifiers at this level that day.

 1999 - Jamie Carragher captained England Under-21’s as they lost 3-1 in a European Championships qualifier in Poland.
 Steven Gerrard won his second cap, while David Thompson also featured as a substitute.
-Future reds Milan Baroš and Haukur Ingi Gudnason both also played in qualifiers that day.
+Frode Kippe and future reds Milan Baroš, Haukur Ingi Guðnason and John Arne Riise all also played in qualifiers that day.

 2009 – Future reds centre-half Danny Wilson skippered Scotland Under-19’s as they lost 2-0 to Iceland in Cumbernauld.